How to answer interview questions

-A: You should research the company you're applying to and find out as much as possible about them.
+A: You should research the company you're applying to and find out as much as possible about them, especially about their background and values.
 Also, depending on the job, you might have to prove your knowledge in the type of work you would be expected to do.

 Q: What are your career goals?

 A: Be honest about your ambitions but make sure it's relevant to the job in question.
 They probably won't thank you for promising you're in for the long run, then leaving for another job after two months!
 (This can affect the type of reference the employer gives you as well.)

 A: This question is a way to figure out your interpersonal skills and whether you would be able to work well with colleagues.
 If your ability to communicate is one of your key assets, be sure to make it known here.